tekumara/notes/dbt.md

 * documentation - shows model descriptions and DAG lineage (requires a host, eg: S3)
 * metadata - models can have [tags](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/tags/) (eg: pii, nightly) which can be referenced when running models or in the documentation
 * templating - ie: [SQL + Jinja](https://docs.getdbt.com/docs/writing-code-in-dbt/getting-started-with-jinja)
-  * to create in different schemas
+  * to create in different schemas, and different environments (eg: dev/test/prod)
   * to reference other models or avoid hardcoding table names
   * to interpolate from variables provided in config or via the command line
   * is independent of the scheduler eg: Airflow
+  * to create conditionals, eg: when running in a test schema only use a subset of data

 Limitations
 * Discussion on [partitioning ala hive](https://discourse.getdbt.com/t/on-the-limits-of-incrementality/303/6)